kwasniew/hyperbook/manuscript/ch5.md

 ```js
 const targetValue = event => event.target.value;
 ```
-Eventually, you may move this code to a library but for now put it somewhere above your view declarations.
+Eventually, you may move this code to a library but for now, put it somewhere above your view declarations.

 Switch ```UpdatePostTest``` to use the new function:
 ```js